3 Internship Cover Letter Examples to Edit Now in 2023

 Stephen Greet

 An internship cover letter complementing your internship resume could be your ticket to the next step in your career!
-Depending on the field you want to work in, your cover letter could secure an invaluable internship based on how you present your skills, experiences, and unique traits.
+Depending on the field you want to work in, writing a great cover letter could secure an invaluable internship based on how you present your skills, experiences, and unique traits.

 But how should an internship cover letter look?
 What should the overall structure be, and how do you make yourself memorable in a sea of applicants?

 Don’t worry.
 We’ve helped plenty of people get internships to bridge the gap between themselves and their dream jobs.
-We’ve developed three internship cover letter examples to help you out with some handy tips, too!
+We’ve created three internship cover letter examples and developed a free cover letter generator to help you out with some handy tips, too!

 Internship Cover Letter Example